-The Board acknowledges that credit risk management is critical to the Bank and has appointed a Head of Credit to manage the Bank's credit risk process.
+The Board acknowledges that credit risk management is critical to the Bank and has appointed a Credit Risk manager to manage the Bank's credit risk process.
+This manager attends the holding company's annual risk conference.

 In line with the requirements of the South African Reserve Bank (SARB), the Bank is using the Standardised Approach to calculate regulatory credit risk capital as stipulated in the Basel III Accord.